Optimizing Resource-Constrained Non-Pharmaceutical Interventions for Multi-Cluster Outbreak Control Using Hierarchical Reinforcement Learning: Discussion

 This framework uses a threshold-based quarantine policy rather than jointly learning testing and quarantine decisions.
 Under the POMDP formulation and reward structure considered in this paper, the threshold policy is provably optimal ~\cite{peng2023using}.
 Fixing the quarantine policy provides theoretical guarantees and improves training stability in large, multi-cluster environments.
 Furthermore, the quarantine cost parameter $\alpha_2$ also plays an important role.
 By determining the relative penalty of unnecessary quarantine, $\alpha_2$ shapes the value of information provided by testing.
 When $\alpha_2$ is very small, quarantine is inexpensive and applied to every contact, thus limiting the value of testing since everyone is quarantined regardless of test results.
 On the other hand, when $\alpha_2$ is large, quarantine becomes costly and rarely considered, again making testing less informative since testing results do not trigger any meaningful action.
 For this reason, the main experiments focus on the setting with $\alpha_2 = 0.1$.
 We also extended the model to a setting where both quarantine and testing costs are generalized, as discussed in Appendix ~\ref{app:gen_both}.

 Several limitations point to important directions for future work.
 First, although the global cost signal provides an interpretable summary of system-level scarcity, local testing decisions are produced by neural networks and are not directly interpretable at the individual level.
-This lack of transparency is a common challenge for reinforcement learning methods applied to public health decision support and may limit trust and adoption in practice \cite{alamo2020reinforcement,hu2021optimal}.
-Improving interpretability and alignment with public health reasoning remains an important direction.
+This lack of transparency is a common challenge for reinforcement learning methods applied to public health decision support and may limit trust and adoption in practice \cite{amann2020explainability}.
+Improving interpretability and alignment with public health reasoning remain important directions.

 Second, the framework omits behavioral factors such as imperfect compliance with testing and quarantine guidance.
 In real outbreaks, adherence varies over time due to fatigue, risk perception, and trust in public health messaging, which can substantially affect intervention outcomes \cite{funk2010modelling,verelst2016behavioural}.
 Modeling such behavioral dynamics remains an open challenge.
 Recent advances in large language models offer a promising direction for incorporating realistic patterns of human decision-making and compliance inferred from unstructured data \cite{park2023generative,argyle2023out}.